 So the very first TMI Tuesday was all about something us gals know too much about.
 Our menstrual cycles.
 In that post, I talked about my desire to be greener and dump the hassle that was sanitary napkins and tampons.
 Instead, I said I was going to use a menstrual cup.
-Say hello to the Diva Cup.
+Time for The Diva Cup review!

 After that post (which was almost 2 months ago), I was anxious for my cycle to come so I could give the menstrual cup a whirl.
 Mind you, I am NEVER anxious for my period to come.
 For me, my period’s arrival means cramps from hell, lethargy, the desire to stuff my face and tummy hurtin’ gas.
 I have to endure all of this while keeping a smile on my face at work and during meetings.
 It’s the worst.
 Sanitary napkins didn’t make it any better because I always felt…gross and unclean.
 I changed them far too often and when I couldn’t, I felt….even grosser.
 I am happy to say that the Diva Cup has SO made my period 10x more bearable.

 WARNING: I’m going to do an in-depth description and review of the Diva Cup.
-If you are squeamish about period talk, discussing the female anatomy or blood, you may want to leave this post.
+If you are squeamish about period talk, discussion of the lady anatomy or blood, you may want to leave this post.

 How does the Diva Cup work?

-Here’s how….it sits snuggly right underneath your cervix and catches your flow.
-Tampons can disrupt our pH balance because of the harsh cotton stuffed up there.
-The Diva Cup, however, is made of high quality silicone.
+Here’s how….the cup creates a seal with the walls of your vagina and catches your flow.
+The Diva Cup is made of high quality silicone.
 It does not contain chlorine, dyes, colorings or additives.
 It is also scent-free.
 Give me a side eye if you want, but let’s face it….sometimes being on the rag can be smelly.
 Not the case with the Diva Cup.